J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __purification_method__
   - Type: string
-  - Description: The choice of purification methods is diverse and can impact the enzyme, with possible methods including chromatographic techniques, such as immobilized metal affinity chromatography (IMAC) or ion exchange chomatogrfie (IEX), precipitation, HPLC, ultrafiltration, dialysis, salt fractionation, etc..
+  - Description: The choice of purification methods is diverse and can impact the enzyme, with possible methods including chromatographic techniques, such as immobilized metal affinity chromatography (IMAC) or ion exchange chomatogrfie (IEX), precipitation, high performance liquid chromatography (HPLC), ultrafiltration, dialysis, salt fractionation, etc..

 - __formulation__
   - Type: string
-  - Description: Depending on the formulation, the biocatalyst can exist either in a dissolved state within a solvent or as a solid powder.
-It defines the physical state in which the biocatalyst is used.
-An example for a solvent would be a buffer that can be composed out of different salts and is set to a pH, sometimes is also glycerol in the formulation e.g. 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8; 20 mM HEPES, 10 mM MgCl2, pH 7.2.
-Additional information regarding the application or formulation in the experiment should be entered in the next subcategory.
+  - Description: Describes the physical and chemical state in which the biocatalyst is provided or used.
+This includes whether the enzyme is in a dissolved state (e.g., in aqueous or organic solvents) or as a solid form (e.g., lyophilized powder, immobilized on a carrier).
+For dissolved formulations, specify the buffer composition, including all components with concentrations and pH (e.g., 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8.0).
+Organic solvents (e.g., DMSO, ethanol) may also be included if applicable.
+For solid formulations, indicate the physical form (e.g., lyophilized, spray-dried, immobilized).
 <hr>

 - __special_treatment__